-A tooth that has broken off at the gumline or has extensive decay under the gum tissue needs to be exposed to properly restore the tooth.
-If there is not enough if the tooth available for support, a dental crown may be loose fitting, causing inflammation and irritation.
+A tooth that has broken off at the gum line or has extensive decay under the gum tissue needs to be exposed to properly restore the tooth.
+If there is not enough of the tooth available for support, a dental crown may be loose-fitting, causing inflammation and irritation.
 Additional decay can also occur underneath the poorly fitting crown.
 Crown lengthening will provide the needed tooth structure to provide for a secure dental crown.
 After the needed tooth structure is exposed, a dental crown with a proper fit will last for years to come.

 Gummy Smile Correction

 A ‘gummy smile,’ refers to a situation where too much gum shows when you smile.
 This takes away from the aesthetic appeal of the smile and results in a lack of confidence in the appearance.
 Crown lengthening can improve a gummy smile by exposing more of the natural tooth and therefore providing an enhancement and brightening the smile.
 By recontouring the bone and gum tissue, a beautiful, proportionate smile can be achieved.
 Crown lengthening for a ‘gummy smile’ can be performed on a single tooth, or it can be used to correct the full gum line.

 Dental crown lengthening involves the removal of gum tissue